What championship are you doing now?

 I was driving a Maserati that season, and won the British GP.
 I was not the fastest one, but managed to handle backmarkers much better.
 On a clean track I was slower, but in traffic I gained around 5 secs per lap.

-But prepare yourself for triumph in Monaco.
-Just be careful with walls and backmarkers and you shall win easily.
+But prepare yourself for triumph in Monaco. :P Just be careful with walls and backmarkers and you shall win easily.
 I lapped the 2nd placed Fangio and then retiren with broken suspenssion, what caused my crash stright into the wall at St.Devote.

 Re: What championship are you doing now?

-Yes, I used the old Silverstone with 50's graphics.Were you using the original Silverstone?
+Yes, I used the old Silverstone with 50's graphics.

 Same for me.
 The only reason I got pole was because i managed to run in another cars slipstream for most of the Hangar Straight.
 This also helped in the race.
 As I fell back i almost need traffic to gain serious time, otherwise it was only a few tenths per lap.
-Just finished Monaco, was a good race, reports tomorrow.I was driving a Maserati that season, and won the British GP.
-I was not the fastest one, but managed to handle backmarkers much better.
-On a clean track I was slower, but in traffic I gained around 5 secs per lap.
+Just finished Monaco, was a good race, reports tomorrow.

 Re: What championship are you doing now?